 19.8.4 Centralized TCC Auctions

 TCCs with durations of 6 months and 1 year shall be available in each Centralized TCC Auction.
-TCCs with durations of 2 years, 3 years, 4 years, or 5 years may also be available in this Auction, at the ISO’s discretion.
+TCCs with durations of 2 years, 3 years, 4 years, or 5 years may also be available in the Centralized TCC Auction, at the ISO’s discretion.

 The final decision concerning the percentage of the transmission Capacity that will be available in the Centralized TCC Auction to support TCCs of different durations will be made by the ISO.
 The ISO will conduct a polling process to assess the market demand for TCCs with different durations, which it will take into consideration when making this determination.
 The ISO may elect not to sell any TCCs with one or more of the above durations.
 However, all transmission Capacity not associated with ETAs or outstanding TCCs or not reserved through conversion of ETCNL to ETCNL TCCs or RCRRs to RCRR TCCs must be available to support TCCs of some duration sold in the Centralized TCC Auction.